roberl54/advanced-authentication-practice/README.md

     * Use this property to determine whether to show the Nav Items, only show the secured routes if showNavItems === true
     * The sign out should always be shown

-# Server
+// # Server
 * Create 3 secure routes on the server
 * It doesn’t matter what they return
-* If the request is not authenticated then the route should not be executed at it should return unauthorized.
+* If the request is not authenticated then the route should not be executed and it should return unauthorized.
 * Make a fetch get request to these routes in the secure components

 # Extra Credit